The Mandrake: Revivals

 Wallace Shawn's translation, commissioned by Joseph Papp, was staged in 1977 at the Public Theater in Manhattan, and it launched Shawn's stage acting career as well.
 La Mandragola was performed in student-run theaters in the late 1960s.

 The Riverside Shakespeare Company performed The Mandrake at the Casa Italiana in New York City in 1979, starring Tom Hanks as Callimaco.
 This run was directed by Dan Southern, with an original jazz score by pianist Michael Wolff, and Italian Renaissance sets by Gerard Bourcier.

 The Mumeijuku Company performed La Mandragola, un Fiore Velenoso at the Sunshine Theater of Sunshine-City in Ikebukuro, Tokyo in 1981, starring Koji Yakusho as Callimaco and Tatsuya Nakadai as Nicia.
-This run was directed by Mrs. Kyoko Nakadai, a.k.a.
+This run was directed by Ms. Yasuko Miyazaki(Mrs. Tatsuya Nakadai), a.k.a.
 Ms. Tomoe Ryu, who has won the National Arts Festival (sponsored by the Agency for Cultural Affairs Japan) Excellence Award for directing Henrik Johan Ibsen's The Master Builder, Solness in 1980.

 In 1984 Wallace Shawn's translation The Mandrake was produced at London's National Theatre.

 The Long Beach Shakespeare Company mounted a production of The Mandragola in the Spring of 2011, directed by Helen Borgers.